 An admission committee composed of Graduate Studies Committee members evaluates all applications.
 The committee seeks to admit a small, dynamic group of students who will make a difference in the community, both in and outside of academia.
-The limited size of the incoming cohort allows the program to provide each student with personal attention and fosters a sense of community among students and faculty members.
+The limited size of the incoming cohort allows the program to provide each student with

 The Admissions Committee looks for candidates with an understanding of women's and gender studies as a field, commitment to antiracist feminist practice, a strong academic background, and a clear sense of the topics or areas they wish to pursue during the two-year master's degree.
-The Center for Women's and Gender Studies depends on students to be activists and leaders in the community.
+The Department of Women's, Gender, and Sexuality Studies depends on students to be activists and leaders in the community.
 The Admissions Committee also looks for students who will not only attend class but also attend workshops and conferences, form organizations, volunteer, and participate in extracurricular activities.

-A complete list of required application materials is published by the Center for Women's and Gender Studies.
+A complete list of required application materials is published by the Department of Women's, Gender, and Sexuality Studies.